-Course Progression / Careers associated with these Qualifications
+Course Progression / Careers associated with this qualification

-Both courses will prepare students for the further study of Performing Arts as well as developing transferable skills desired by further education and employers in all sectors of industry.
-The courses will help create independent learners, critical thinkers and effective decision makers - all personal attributes that can make them stand out as they progress through their education and into employment.
+This course will prepare students for the further study of Performing Arts as well as developing transferable skills desired by further education and employers in all sectors of industry.
+The course will help create independent learners, critical thinkers and effective decision makers - all personal attributes that can make them stand out as they progress through their education and into employment.

-If you would like further information regarding these courses, please speak to Mr Martin.
+If you would like further information regarding this course, please speak to Mr Martin.